jele4496/Project/README.md

 ![Alt text](value.png)
 # We chose to use line graphs for our visualizations since our data looks at change over time and we wanted to represent the trends seen.
 # We focused on the five most recent data publications from our data source, which were the years 2019, 2020, 2021, 2022, and 2023.
-# In those publications we chose to focus on the number of honey producing colonies, the honey production by those colonies, and the value of the production
+# In those publications we chose to focus on the number of honey producing colonies, the honey production by those colonies, and the value of the production.
 #
 # Storytelling/Insight
+# Honey bees are important for agricultire and the environment.
+Honey bees pollinate over 130 species of fruits, nuts, and vegetables in the United States every year.
+Honey bees are also important to human health as honey has been consumed by humans for thousands of years for their claimed antioxidant, antimicrobial, anti-inflammatory, and anticancer properties.
+# Climate, weather conditions, and region have a large impact on honey bee productions.
+Flowers need moisture to bloom and when plants are stressed, they do not produce necatar.
+Without that nectar, bees cannot produce honey.
+# As the number of honey producing colonies decreases, annual honey production tends to decreases as well.
+Honey bees are also facing pressures from herbicides and land use.
+# While there is a general downward trend in annual honey production, in 2023 United States honey production went up 11 percent from 2022.
+Our data source did not clarify a reason for this, but after some research, we found it was likely due to rainier weather in 2023 allowing for more flower bloom.
+# Honey production closely impacts the value of the production.
+As seen with the raise in honey production in 2023, the value of production went down for that year.
+# Scaling up the data we used would have resulted in clearer long-term trends in each of these categories and could benefit this data analysis.
+# It was also important to our data that we remove one column of the data specifically to ensure our data was the most accurate.